cloudfoundry/disaster-recovery-acceptance-tests/README.md

 Currently it is recommended to have DRATS back up from and restore to the same environment.

+### Focusing a test suite

+Run DRATS as usual but set the environment variable `FOCUSED_SUITE_NAME` set to the name of a test suite.
+Only that suite will be run.

+If this variable is not set, all test suites returned by [`testcases.OpenSourceTestCases()`](https://github.com/cloudfoundry-incubator/disaster-recovery-acceptance-tests/blob/master/testcases/testcase_helper.go#L9) will be run.

 ## Test Structure

 The system tests do the following: